What is the Hospice CAHPS Survey?

 A hospice can identify a record as “no publicity” and exclude the patient/caregiver from the list of records sent for survey administration only if the patient or caregiver voluntarily requests to be removed from communications or be excluded from participating in the survey.
 Hospices may not use this as an “opt out” option to exclude certain patient/caregivers from survey administration.

-Does Deyta work with my Electronic Health Records (EHR) vendor?
+Does HEALTHCAREfirst work with my Electronic Health Records (EHR) vendor?

 Deyta worked with many EHR vendors to create a standardized export of the necessary data elements for Hospice CAHPS survey administration and created many interfaces to automate the transfer of data.
+These relationships have continued and we have added new EHR vendors to our list.
 Contact us at firstname.lastname@example.org to learn more about our work with your EHR vendor.